gabyvs/gabyvs.github.io/posts/pwa1.md

 * All those users have access to the same list
 * It works offline and sync once connection is available

+I was thinking that, potentially, any user can come to the PWA and use it as a guest, which basically means one list, no sync.
+Only logged in users would have the sync functionality.
+That way I can show the PWA to people without having to add them to my initial (tiny) list of users.

 ### Extended Scenarios

 For future versions, users can: